 Typical users of these data might analyze range and Doppler measurements in ODFs to reconstruct the spacecraft trajectory.
-Relevant questions would include the measurement uncertainties in range and Doppler at different DSN antennas; the uncertainties could set constraints on any model of Ceres's gravity field developed later, for example.
+Relevant questions would include the measurement uncertainties in range and Doppler at different DSN antennas (typical Doppler uncertainty at 10 second integration time is 50 microns/sec, for further details see INST.CAT); the uncertainties could set constraints on any model of Ceres's gravity field developed later, for example.